New design for Quebec City tramway makes way for larger sidewalks, more parks

-Sainte-Foy and Saint-Roch get makeovers in new urban-planning wish list
+Sainte-Foy and Saint-Roch get makeovers in new urban planning wish list

-Quebec City Mayor Régis Labeaume says the latest changes to the city's tramway project will help improve the quality of life in some of the city's busiest neighbourhoods.
+Quebec City Mayor Régis Labeaume says the latest changes to the city's future tramway project will help improve the quality of life in some of the city's busiest neighbourhoods.

 "I thought we needed some space that was greener, that would breathe, because we're in the middle of downtown here," said Labeaume.